 Maintaining Legal Status

 It is your responsibility to maintain your legal status as an F-1 student.
 Your legal F-1 status was conferred upon you at the time of your entry to the United States.
-You presented your I-20 and you F-1 visa to the USCIS at the port of entry.
-The USCIS officer stamped your I-20 and returned it to you and stamped an I-94 card and gave it to you.
 By signing the I-20 and entering into the U.S., you agreed to uphold the laws and regulations governing F-1 students in the United States.
 These laws state that you must do the following at all times to maintain your legal status:

-- Report to the Center for International Students for Initial Registration in SEVIS upon arriving at the school.
+- Report to the Center for International Students for Initial Registration in SEVIS upon arriving at Truman.

 - For initial school attendance, the school listed on your visa and I-20 must be the same, and this is the school you must plan on attending.

 - Maintain full-time student status.
 Always enroll FULL-TIME during the academic year.
 During the last semester before you earn your degree, you may take less than a full course of study if that is all you need to graduate.

 - Full time undergraduate = 12 credit hours minimum per semester